Tolbat/JagdoomE/README.md

 setpath
 ```

-You should now see the prompt change to C:\Jaguar\Source
+You should now see the prompt change to C:\Jaguar\Src

 STEP 1